Cardiovascular disease in women: Shifts and trends

-Symptoms
+Signs and symptoms

 CVD is the leading cause of death in women worldwide.
 Studies have shown a recent successful decline in CVD mortality overall.
-However, there is a strong indication for male-specific reductions being implemented in practice, thus female mortality still remains high, despite the incidence of CVD being lower.
+However, there is a strong indication for male-specific reductions being implemented in practice, thus, female mortality remains high, despite the incidence of CVD being lower.
 The number of women surviving and dying from CVD far outweighs the number of men in comparison.

-Due to anatomical and biological differences, women with CVD have been shown to present with the expected symptoms, as well as unusual and not expected symptoms of CVD in comparison to men.
+Due to anatomical and biological differences, women with CVD have been shown to present with the expected symptoms, as well as unusual and unexpected symptoms of CVD in comparison to men.
 The traditional, or common, symptoms seen in both men and women include: